UMUAS/Nav2025-2026/README.md

 If the water stream is strong, the camera should be able to see a line.
 This line can be helpful when there's strong wind because it provides feedback as to where the water is going (endpoint).

 ## Progress
-- [ ] Medium - Recording a dataset for the YOLO model.
+- [x] Medium - Recording a dataset for the YOLO model.
+See: https://github.com/nigerianpickle/custom-circle-model
-- [ ] Medium - Implementing the target detection script using YOLO and/or classical CV algorithms.
+- [x] Medium - Implementing the target detection script using YOLO and/or classical CV algorithms.
+See: https://github.com/nigerianpickle/custom-circle-model
 - [ ] Hard - Basic target approach script.
 This script will attempt to move the drone 1m away from a target using simple left/right/front/back/up/down movements.
   - [ ] Medium - Implement obstacle avoidance to the target approach script.
     - [ ] Hard - Implement path reroute when facing an obstacle.